SCPR/kpcc.js/README.md

 bundle exec ruby build.rb
 ```

-Alternatively, you can just run Guard (via `bundle exec guard`), an a development version will be built for you every time you save a coffee file.
+Alternatively (and preferably), you can just run Guard (via `bundle exec guard`), and a development version will be built for you every time you save a coffee file.

 ### Releasing